Joy-Industries/ShopCraft/README.md

 # ShopCraft
-shop manage, buy and other studd related to improving hopping experience
+shop manage, buy and other studd related to improving shopping experience